-In this report, the potential role of large-scale thermal energy storages in the FLEXYNETS concept has been analyzed.
+In this report, the potential role of large-scale thermal energy storages (TES) in the FLEXYNETS concept has been analysed.
 The report focuses on four storage types; tank, pit, aquifer and borehole storage (TTES, PTES, ATES and BTES respectively).
 The storage time scales, temperatures, volume, storage medium and investment costs have been described and quantified in the context of FLEXYNETS.
 The required storage volume and investment costs are highly dependent on the temperature difference in the storage.
-As the FLEXYNETS concept works with very low temperature differences between forward and return temperatures (approx. 5-15 K difference), this would require any thermal energy storages that work at the FLEXYNETS network temperature to be larger and more expensive than storages of the same energy storage capacity working at conventional district heating temperatures.
-However, if the amount of surplus heat is significantly higher at low temperature, it may be more feasible to choose a connection to this low temperature heat source.
-Also in this case it may be feasible to include a storage.
+As the FLEXYNETS concept works with very low temperature differences between forward and return temperatures (approx. 5-15 K difference), this would require any TES that work at the FLEXYNETS network temperature to be larger and more expensive than storages of the same energy storage capacity working at conventional district heating (DH) temperatures.
+However, if the amount of surplus heat is significantly higher at low temperature, it may be more feasible to choose a connection to this low temperature heat source than a higher one.
+Also, in this case it may be feasible to include a storage.
+The description of TES technologies also includes sections on spatial requirements and considerations on heat losses.

 The utilization of surplus heat is an important aspect of the FLEXYNETS concept.
-Transmission pipeline costs for the utilization of surplus heat have been analyzed in connection with the thermal storages.
+Transmission pipeline costs for the utilization of surplus heat have been analysed in connection with the thermal storages.
 The results suggest that sourcing surplus heat at even several kilometres away from the FLEXYNETS network can be economically feasible, as long as the surplus heat source is sufficiently large compared to the network demand and as long as the assumptions of the model are applicable.
 In reality the actual feasible transmission distance depends on local conditions and boundary conditions and must be evaluated individually in each case.

-Situations have been identified in which large-scale thermal energy storages could be most relevant in the FLEXYNETS concept.
-This is in case surplus heat is available at temperatures higher than the FLEXYNETS network temperature, and this heat is directly transferred, via a transmission pipeline, to a thermal energy storage.
+Situations have been identified in which large-scale TES could be most relevant in the FLEXYNETS concept.
+This is in case surplus heat is available at temperatures higher than the FLEXYNETS network temperature, and this heat is directly transferred, via a transmission pipeline, to a TES.
 The storage can in that case take advantage of the larger temperature difference between the surplus heat temperature and the FLEXYNETS cold pipe temperature, which lowers the required storage volume and investment compared to operating only at FLEXYNETS temperatures.

 This system has been modelled in the simulation software TRNSYS.
-The simulations have been carried out for all four thermal energy storage types and for three reference cities; Rome, London and Stuttgart.
+The simulations have been carried out for all four TES types and for three reference cities; Rome, London and Stuttgart.
 The simulations have been performed for different operating temperatures and for different amounts of surplus heat availability.
-The results of the simulations have been evaluated based on two indicators: the average thermal energy generation cost in the system (in $\notin$ /MWh) and the annual CO2 emissions arising from satisfying the heating and cooling demand in the system (in kton/year).
+The results of the simulations have been evaluated based on two main indicators: the average thermal energy generation cost in the system (in \notin/MWh) and the annual CO2 emissions arising from satisfying the heating and cooling demand in the system (in kilotonne/year i.e. million kg/year).
+Additionally, the Sankey diagrams of the energy flows for different locations and different TES technologies are shown, to quantitively describe how the energy is transferred between the different components of the system.